kwalczak80/melting-gerry/README.md

 * **Result**

-    Each category provides words of varying difficulty levels to guess which are correctly displayed on the screen.
+    Each category provides words of varying difficulty levels to guess, which are correctly displayed on the screen.

 * **Verdict**